lazyGamers/mvp-docs/kingdoms/towns.md

 List of buildings: todo

+motte & bailey can be upgraded to castle, which grants certain bonuses (defence, baron -> count upgrade, ...)

 Actions related to government role are not tied to building, but to character - status of kingdom, etc. can be lost or downgraded with buildings intact.

+Each town has limited number of building spots inside and outside of walls.
+Outside buildings: houses, farms, fields, mines, docks, stables; inside buildings: palaces, houses, shops

 ### Higher levels of towns (alliances)

-All level of alliances are treated equally by the game system, albeit with different requirements
+All level of alliances are treated equally by the game system, albeit with different requirements.
+Higher levels are mostly abstract entities.
+They give a leader a special status and additional actions, but do not require/create any new buildings.

 #### Duchy

 Town leader (baron) can proclaim itself a duchy (needs to match requirements).
 It can then invite all the neighbouring towns into its duchy.
 Should they accept, they will belong to duchy.
 A duke can also start a war on neighbouring town in order to bring them to duchy by force.
+Duchy can have at most 2 other towns be a part of it.

 #### Kingdom